-Carnegie Mellon is a place filled with endless opportunities, offering 90+ majors and minors within six undergraduate colleges.
+Carnegie Mellon University is a place filled with endless opportunities, offering 90+ majors and minors within six undergraduate colleges.
 Our academic offerings include intercollege degrees, interdepartmental majors and minors, and other interdisciplinary opportunities.

-We’re often asked if it’s possible to double major, or major and minor, or creatively combine two areas of study across our undergraduate colleges.
+We’re often asked if it’s possible to double major, major and minor, or creatively combine two areas of study across our undergraduate colleges.
 For instance, is it possible to study both science and music, engineering and business, or art and computer science?
 The answer is almost always yes.

-- Chemistry major with a minor in Art
+- Physics with a minor in Art